 Clicking on the Moth Photographers Group (MPG) number on the left will take you to that species page on MPG.
 Clicking on the scientific name will take you to the species page on this site.
 Note that for species without an MPG number (e.g. for species complexes and undescribed species), a placeholder number is given and the link will keep you on the current page.

 The species pages provide more detail on the species, including a map showing all records of the species in the Mass Moths database.
 Note however, that not all available information has been added to the species pages yet – this is an ongoing process and existing information is being continually refined.
-If MPG, Bugguide.net, iNaturalist or BOLD (Barcode of Life Data System) have a page for that species, then links are provided to those pages (BOLD links have not all been added yet).
+If MPG, Bugguide.net, iNaturalist or BOLD (Barcode of Life Data System) have a page for that species, then links are provided to those pages.
 If the species is included in the Peterson Field Guide to Moths of Northeastern North America (PFG), then the page number is given.
 The ‘P3’ number is also given, if available.
 This is the number used for a provisional checklist of North American Lepidoptera (Pohl, G.R., Patterson, B., & Pelham, J.P.
 2016.
 Annotated taxonomic checklist of the Lepidoptera of North America, North of Mexico.
 Working paper published online by the authors at ResearchGate.net.
 766 pp.).
 The original P3 number used a decimal after the first two digits, but we have dropped the decimal point, resulting in a 5- or 6-digit number.

 For a few species, the precise location or town where the species was found is not known, in which case a blank map is presented.
 For more information on mapping, see the ‘About’ tab.